voxpupuli/puppet-zabbix/README.md

 * `apache_ssl_cert`: The location of the ssl certificate file.
 You'll need to make sure this file is present on the system, this module will not install this file.
 * `apache_ssl_key`: The location of the ssl key file.
 You'll need to make sure this file is present on the system, this module will not install this file.
 * `apache_ssl_cipher`: The ssl cipher used.
 Cipher is used from: https://wiki.mozilla.org/Security/Server_Side_TLS.
+* `apache_ssl_chain`: The ssl_chain file.
+You'll need to make sure this file is present on the system, this module will not install this file.
 * `zabbix_api_user`: Username of user in Zabbix which is able to create hosts and edit hosts via the zabbix-api.
 Default: Admin
 * `zabbix_api_pass`: Password for the user in Zabbix for zabbix-api usage.
 Default: zabbix